Kapriel-Talatinian/drones.is/CONTRIBUTING.md

 # Contributing

 Thank you for helping build the autonomous seed-planting drone.
-We simulate a real workflow so the history feels authentic and attributable to the whole group.
+We simulate a real workflow.

 ## Branching and forks
 - Work from the `dev` branch; create focused `feature/*`, `fix/*`, or `chore/*` branches per task.